-Mary, the mother of Jesus.
+- Mary, the mother of Jesus.
 Joseph quite possibly assumed that Mary had relations with another man resulting in her pregnancy.
-I am sure that family and neighbors thought the same assumptions, thing.
-Their however, were all wrong.
+I am sure that family and neighbors thought the same thing.
+Their assumptions, however, were all wrong.
 Mary was with child from a supernatural occurrence (Luke 2:35) in her life.
 Mary's pregnancy was not a result of fornication that many may have assumed had happened to the young woman.
-Those judgments were wrong.

-Joseph, the earthly father of Jesus.
-When folks undoubtedly heard that Mary was pregnant, I am sure many assumed Joseph Continued on Page 4
+Those judgments were wrong. - Joseph, the earthly father of Jesus.
+When folks undoubtedly heard that Mary was pregnant, I am sure many assumed Joseph sinned with Mary.
+Those folks had no idea that Joseph was trusted to be part of God's plan, prophesied hundreds of years previously.
+Boy, were they wrong. - Jesus, when He hung on the cross.
+When the multitudes passed Christ hanging on the cross, I am sure many assumed He was a criminal like the other two that were punished on either side of him.
+Many had no idea that He had done no crime, but was paying the price for their sins.
+Boy, were their assumptions wrong.